-Communication is imperative to planning, coordination, control, and decision-making.
-The standard communication process is becoming increasingly insufficient to meet the multidimensional needs of the healthcare industry.
-The need for advanced communication technology emerges to meet the needs of medical practices.
-Electronic patient communication is the solution if you want convenient, cost-effective, and fast patient engagement.
+Communication is imperative for effective planning, coordination, control, and decision-making.
+Standard communication processes are becoming increasingly insufficient to meet the many needs of the healthcare industry and medical practices.
+Electronic patient communication is the solution for convenient, cost-effective, and fast patient engagement.
 This article addresses the significant pros and cons of implementing electronic patient communication in healthcare.

 What is Electronic Communication?

-Electronic communication is a type of modern communication through which messages, files, and other information are shared and transmitted via computers, laptops, mobile devices, telephones, the internet, and other electronic gadgets over networks.
+Electronic communication is a type of modern communication through which messages, files, and other information are shared and transmitted via computers, laptops, mobile devices, telephones, and other electronic devices over networks.

 Pros of Electronic Patient Communications.